pranavdaa/NFT-MarketPlace-Front/README.md

 # install dependencies
 $ npm install

-A small tweak is needed to be done after you finish installing the dependencies.
-Instructions can be found here. https://gist.github.com/rahuldamodar94/eee63b75ae24f63297667fd7d88eb5f5
+A small tweak is needed to be done after you finish installing the dependencies. https://gist.github.com/rahuldamodar94/eee63b75ae24f63297667fd7d88eb5f5

 # serve with hot reload at localhost:3000